fusioncharts/dev_centre_docs/chart-guide/standard-charts/box-and-whisker-chart.md

 Click [here](http://jsfiddle.net/fusioncharts/q89k0bef/) to edit the above chart.

-To selectively show summary numbers on the chart, set the `showValues` attribute and the attributes for the values you want to show to 1.
-Set the remaining attributes to `0`.
-For example, if you want to show only the minimum values, use the code snippet shown below:
+To selectively show summary numbers on the chart, firstly set the `showValues` attribute to `1`.
+Now set the attributes to show the respective values for summary numbers as shown below:

+* Set the value of `showQ1Values` to `1` to show the value of Q1.

+* Set the value of `showQ3Values` to  `1` to show the value of Q3.

+* Set the value of `showMedianValues` to  `1` to show the value of the median.

+* Set the value of `showMinValues` to  `1` to show the min value.

+* Set the value of `showMaxValues` to  `1` to show the max value.

 Refer to the code given below: